-At Cullan & Cullan, our medical-legal team has the training and experience that is necessary to conduct a forensic examination of your case.
+At Cullan & Cullan, our medical-legal team has the training and experience necessary to conduct a forensic examination of your case.
 Our team includes four lawyers who are doctors.

 We have worked in hospitals and clinics alongside hundreds of doctors.
 We understand radiology and pathology.
 We are capable of reviewing the medical records.
-We know what records should be in your file and what may be missing, altered or destroyed.
-We can conduct medical research associated with the incident and we can determine what the standard of care is for a doctor, hospital, or nurse.
+We know what records should be in your file and what may be missing, altered, or destroyed.
+We can conduct medical research associated with the incident and determine the standard of care for a doctor, hospital, or nurse.

-More importantly, our Kansas City medical malpractice attorneys understand the long-term consequences of medical mistakes and are experienced in identifying the medical, legal, and economic issues at hand.
+More importantly, our Kansas City medical malpractice attorneys understand the long-term consequences of medical mistakes and are experienced in identifying medical, legal, and economic issues.
 If you are a victim of medical negligence, you may face tremendous medical bills and disability, which can be emotionally and financially devastating.
 We are here to help you navigate this challenging ordeal.

 Proving the Wrongdoing of Medical Professionals

-Medical malpractice law places a heavy burden on the victim to present scientific evidence of medical negligence in his or her case.
-The defendant, such as a doctor or nurse, has easy access to colleagues who will defend him or her.
-You must retain attorneys who are experienced in handling medical malpractice and wrongful death cases.
+Medical malpractice law places a heavy burden on the victim to present scientific evidence of medical negligence in their case.
+The defendant, such as a doctor or nurse, has easy access to colleagues who will defend them.
+You must retain experienced attorneys handling medical malpractice and wrongful death cases.

-By hiring an attorney as early as possible, you can make sure that the evidence proving the fault of medical professional and the extent of your injuries is preserved and records are not lost, altered, or destroyed.
+By hiring an attorney as early as possible, you can ensure that the evidence proving the fault of medical professionals and the extent of your injuries is preserved and that records are not lost, altered, or destroyed.
 Additionally, it may be important that your lawyer orders special testing to prove your case.
-If the incident involved a death, it may be important for your attorney to help you obtain an autopsy to prove your case.
+If the incident involved a death, it might be necessary for your attorney to help you obtain an autopsy to prove your case.

 Hospitals can be negligent and put patients in harm’s way when they violate the standard of care for patient safety.
 Some examples of hospital malpractice include: